 The pandemic had a significant impact on the organisation, how it operated, its risk profile and associated activities.
-We captured learning and experiences from it through a 'ways of working' project; the outcomes of this project continue to inform our working practices and use of resources.
+We will continue to review our working practices and use of resources.

 In a changing local and national climate, the Authority remains flexible in its approach to operational resilience and arrangements to deal with service demand; the wellbeing of all staff remains of paramount importance.